asrobang1/team2-ethi-mental-state/README.md

 ### Jupyter Notebook or Jupyter Lab
   2. Open `tie_strength.ipynb` on Jupyter Notebook or Jupyter Lab.
   3. By default, the tool analyzes `facebook-sampledataset`.
-If you would like to test the tool on your own dataset,
+If you would like to test the tool on your own dataset, ensure that the zip folder containing your Facebook data is in the same directory as `tie_strength.ipynb`.
       - Option 1: Unzip your file manually then change line 12 in the first code block to the name of your Facebook dataset. `os.path.join(os.getcwd(),'facebook-username')`
       - Option 2:
         - If your zip file ends with `tar`, uncomment line 4 in the first code block and change the line to reflect the path to your zip file. `!tar -xvf {path_to_facebook_zip}`